linpengcheng/PurefunctionPipelineDataflow/doc/Mummy4Foxpro.md

   I think it is time for Microsoft to consider redeveloping Foxpro and stage an IT version of "The mummy returns".

-- Clojure only needs to integrate H2 (or SQLite) and SQL into the core of the language, and let all core APIs natively support H2 (or SQLite), and then gradually improve the scheduling mechanism.
+- Clojure only needs to integrate H2 (or SQLite), JDBC, and SQL into the core of the language, and let all core APIs natively support H2 (or SQLite) and JDBC, and then gradually improve the scheduling mechanism.

 Foxpro is a prehistoric fossil of the Internet.
 It has long been dead,